by Andrea M. Darcy

-Signs that can mean you are on the wrong career path
+Signs that you are on the wrong career path

 It is important to understand if your dissatisfaction with your career is just a passing phase, or if it’s truly time to change careers.

-Start by pinpointing just what led you down this career path can help.
-Do any of the following five wrong reasons for choosing a career sound close to home?
+Start by pinpointing just what led you down this career path.
+Do any of the following sound close to home?